wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.17dev1 =

+* **Renamed the 'ngfb_attached_images' filter to 'ngfb_attached_image_ids'**.
+* Added support for BuddyPress member, group and forum webpages (Pro version).
+* Added a check for any SEO plugin, and if found, the "description" meta tag option will be disabled.

 = Version 6.16.2 =

 Version 6.16.2 has a few internal code improvements - specifically, standardizing the handling of HTML encoded and non-encoded strings.
 The detection of 3rd party plugins, and support for Wistia videos, has also been improved.